Ripe/morra-reach/README.md

 # Morra in Reach

 Source code for morra made with Reach, for the Ascent Bootcamp (cohort 2).

-If you need to modify the backend you must setup [Reach](https://docs.reach.sh/quickstart/) and run `./reach compile` from the backend folder.
+You can play with it [here](http://dal6o4eqltj78.cloudfront.net/) by setting up a [MyAlgo testnet wallet](https://wallet.myalgo.com/) and fund it using the [testnet dispenser](https://bank.testnet.algorand.network/).

 ### Prerequisites

 - Git
 - Node.js

+ If you need to modify the backend you must setup [Reach](https://docs.reach.sh/quickstart/) and run `./reach compile` from the backend folder.

 ### Quick start